miradel51/miradel51.github.io/_pages/cv.md

   * Mentor: Haiqing Chen, Ji Zhang
   * Project: Urdu-Roman Transliteration
   * Contribution: I have presented a hybrid model that can address the main challenges (many-to-one mapping and inconsistent mapping) in this task.
-Besides, the proposed approach was fused into an international E-commerce platform [DARAZ](https://www.daraz.pk/) and [LAZADA](https://www.lazada.com/en/) dialogue systems.
+Besides, the proposed approach is fused into the dialogue system of international E-commerce platform [DARAZ](https://www.daraz.pk/) and [LAZADA](https://www.lazada.com/en/).
 * CTO, Information Team, [Beijing Silk Road Heli Investment Management Group Co.,Ltd](https://www.helibazar.com/index.html), 07/2019-11/2019
   * Base: Beijing, China
   * Project: E-commerce platform
   * Contribution: I had directed our team to develop the multilingual E-commerce platform whose frontend and backend were written by ours rather than using other's frameworks.
-Meanwhile, it has strong flexibility that fittable to any other platform and one of the extendable systems which can be changed to online teaching or online training system effortlessly.
+Meanwhile, it has strong flexibility, and it is an extendable system that can be changed to online teaching or online training system effortlessly.